-Although many coronavirus restrictions have eased guidance remains in place to help reduce the spread of COVID-19.
+Although coronavirus restrictions have now been lifted guidance remains in place to help reduce the spread of COVID-19.

 Please read here for the most up to date public health advice and guidance.